WeCanDoBetter/scribe/README.md

   task for advanced operations.
 - **🛠️ Extensibility**: Add your workflows to core pipelines, customizing Scribe's behavior to meet your needs.
-- **🔒 Built with TypeScript**: Providing better type safety, autocompletion, and an improved development experience.
+- **🔒 Built with TypeScript**: Type safety, autocompletion, and an improved development experience.
 - **💪 No native dependencies**: Making it easy to integrate into your project and simplifying deployment.